 10. Being an Author for my book, which is called "AspergerWorld : My Fairy Jam Jar"

-My book is an educational tool, written from the rare personal and professional perspective, with an aim to create a swell of understanding of the hidden hardships and quirks of the Autistic Spectrum.
+My book is an educational tool, and a valuable resource for our autistic community; written from the rare personal and professional perspective, with an aim to create a swell of understanding of the hidden hardships and quirks of the Autistic Spectrum.
 My book, which has glowing reviews from Autism and Educational professionals, offers advice, guidance and inspiration to the Autistic community, and for those who wish to discover more about the depths of Autism.
 If you would like to read my awesome reviews, or learn more about my book, please click the link below.

 My Awards and What I Do

 T List of Awards that I have won, become Shortlisted, Finalist, or have been Nominated for :-)

 1) 3rd place Team Winner af the International Media, TV and Radio Awards in all states of the North East USA, in the 'Diversity Empowerment' category, for our episode on USA TV - Fairy Tale Access, I interviewed on, called "AspergerWorld: Her Fairy Jam Jar"

 The Fairy Tale Access team have been celebrating bringing real life fairy tales, and people who have overcome their own dragons, to your screens, with another fantastic win, and I am so pleased and honoured to be a part of it, with my particular episode winning 3rd place.
 To watch the interview, and to learn more about the fantastic 'Fairy Tale Access' team, please see my Videos of Volunteering' page.

 2. Won a 'Highly Commended' National Award for 'ItStartsWithYou' with Health Watch England 2017